Mecc Cancer Treatment Blurred Plant Background

 • Women with an increased risk of ovarian cancer may consider surgery to lessen the risk.

-• Signs and symptoms of ovarian, fallopian tube, or peritoneal cancer include pain or swelling in the abdomen.
+• Signs and symptoms of ovarian epithelial, fallopian tube, or peritoneal cancer include pain or swelling in the abdomen.

-• Tests that examine the ovaries and pelvic area are used to diagnose and stage ovarian, fallopian tube, and peritoneal cancer.
+• Tests that examine the ovaries and pelvic area are used to diagnose and stage ovarian epithelial, fallopian tube, and peritoneal cancers.

 • Certain factors affect treatment options and prognosis (chance of recovery).